Humankind (video game): Development

 Amplitude Studios has had a history of prior 4X games based on its Endless science fiction setting, including Endless Space and Endless Legend.
 The studio considers Humankind to be their magnum opus of their previous titles, and something that they have wanted to produce from the start, with their recent acquisition by Sega helping to make Humankind possible.

 Humankind had been teased by Sega earlier in 2019, with the game formally announced during the August 2019 Gamescom.
 The game had an exclusive 7-day demo available on Stadia, starting on October 21, 2020.

 Amplitude held periods of open beta testing across late 2020 and early 2021, called "OpenDev" phases, giving players the opportunity to try limited scenarios and provide feedback for improving the game.

 While the game was planned for an April 2021 release, Amplitude pushed the release into August 2021 to facilitate final polishing of the game.
 During this time, Amplitude announced they would not include Denuvo digital rights management software in the game.
 While they had intended to use Denuvo to help protect their game, data collected during the OpenDev phases found that Denuvo negatively impacted the performance of the game, and they opted to remove the software.

 An expansion, titled Together We Rule, was released on November 9, 2022.

+Humankind was scheduled to release on PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in November 2022 but was delayed indefinitely due to “unique porting challenges”, eventually releasing in August 2023.

 Reception

-Humankind received "generally favorable reviews", according to review aggregator Metacritic, scoring a weighted average of 78/100.
+Humankind received "generally favorable reviews", according to review aggregator Metacritic.

-Leana Hafer of IGN awarded the game 7/10, stating "Humankind is an interesting but fairly safe riff on historical 4X that doesn't always rise to meet its potential."
-Fraser Brown of PC Gamer gave it a score of 71 out of 100.
-He wrote that he enjoyed the process of watching his civilization grow, but that he felt the gameplay was too numbers-focused and lacked the personality and narrative weirdness of Amplitude's earlier works.
+IGN writer Leana Hafner felt the game fell short of its potential, stating "Humankind is an interesting but fairly safe riff on historical 4X that doesn't always rise to meet its potential."
+PC Gamer writer Fraser Brown enjoyed the process of watching civilizations grow, but felt that the gameplay was too numbers-focused and lacked the personality and narrative uniqueness of Amplitude's earlier works.
+Writing for Rock Paper Shotgun, Nate Crowley compared the game favorably to the Civilization series, but felt the game didn't allow for diplomatic or military playstyles, writing "In more games than not, I find I’m devoting the bare minimum effort to military action and diplomacy, since land development almost always represents a more efficient way of getting what I want".

+Kotaku writer Luke Plunkett spoke positively of the player's ability to switch cultures mid-game, writing "I hate being locked into a certain playstyle before I’ve ever seen the map or my opponents in a game like this, so getting the chance to reroll my empire constantly throughout the game is probably Humankind’s smartest new idea".
+Eurogamer writer Chris Tapsell wrote positively of the game's combat, but felt that the game's mechanics sacrificed fun for authenticity.